digital-asset/daml/docs/source/error-codes/self-service/index.rst

                  you can act on particular error codes.

 Correlation id
-                  A value whose purpose is to allow a user to clearly identify the request, such that the operator can lookup any log information associated with this error.
+                  A value whose purpose is to allow the user to clearly identify the request, such that the operator can lookup any log information associated with this error.
                   We use request's submission id for correlation id.